serdeliverance/blog/_posts/2023-07-21-a-killer-interview.md

 ## Conclusion

 I think than taking interviews from time to time is great for keeping in shape.
-You don't when you are going to go back to the interview market.
+You don't know when you are going to go back to the interview market.
 However, it is better to start preparing from now, step by step, one question at a time.

 Also, I'm planning to start answering those questions regularly on this blog.
 It would be a nice chance to keep this blog active.